The location where Brian Wells was killed by a collar bomb

 Death location

-This Google Street View image of 7360 Peach Street was captured in August of 2022.
+This Google Street View image of 7360 Peach Street was captured in August 2022.
 The lot sits on the southern side of an optical retail store called Eyeglass World.

 The red ellipse marks the exact spot where Wells was sitting.